gargsaar/iStandpoint/_posts/2019-09-22-the-sun-will-rise-again.markdown

   - Motivation
 paginate: true
 ---
 December 13, 2018.
-I was in a hospital room sitting on a chair, and in front of me, my father was lying.
-Through tears, I remembered the lesson life had taught me which gave me the strength to sit there.

-> There is nothing more uncertain in this world than life.
-At one moment it makes you sad, and the very next, happy.
-I believe, life always gives a surprise when u least expect.
+The fluorescent lights of the hospital room flickered softly, casting an eerie glow on the white walls.
+I sat on the cold metal chair, my hands trembling as I clasped them together.
+In front of me, my father lay on the hospital bed — frail, motionless, yet breathing.
+I could barely see through the tears clouding my eyes.

+“Life is unpredictable,” I had once told myself.
+“It can make you smile in one moment and crush you in the next.”
+But in that moment, as I watched him fighting between life and death, I realized something deeper — life never warns you before throwing its biggest surprises.

+---

+I was 14 years old when my hatred for my father had reached its peak.
-When I was 14 years old, one day I was getting ready for school and by the time I joined my father at the breakfast table, he was done.
-He didn’t allow me a single bite because I was late, by 5 minutes.
-I hated him and this feeling was mutual.
-He did not like me either, maybe because of what had happened when I was born.
+That morning was no different.
+I was rushing to get ready for school.
+By the time I stumbled to the breakfast table, he was already done.
+His plate was clean, the tea cup empty.
+He barely looked at me.

+“You’re late.” he said coldly.
+It was five minutes.

+I stared at him, hunger gnawing at my stomach.
+But he didn’t care.
+He pushed his chair back, the sound echoing in the silent room, and walked away without a word.
+I hated him.
+And deep down, I knew he hated me too.

+Maybe, because of what had happened when I was born.

+---

+The day I came into this world, my father’s life was turned upside down.

-I was the first boy in my family after eight cousin sisters, so my grandma was extremely happy with the news of my birth.
-She was so excited to see me that she ran towards the hospital room with full power and banged the door without realising my father was standing behind the door.
+I was the first boy after eight cousin sisters.
+My grandmother was so ecstatic that she couldn’t contain herself.
+She sprinted toward the hospital room, her heart pounding with joy.
+But in her excitement, she pushed the door with such force that she didn’t notice my father standing behind it.

 He was a thin man.
-He couldn’t bear the attack and fell on the iron bar of my cot.
-He broke his nose and the news of my birth became a breaking new for him, literally.
-And since then, in his eyes, there was one only thing for me, hatred.
+Too fragile to withstand the impact.
+He stumbled backward, hitting the iron bar of my cot.
+Blood gushed from his nose as he collapsed.
+While my birth was celebrated as a blessing by everyone else, for him — it was a disaster.

-When my father dropped me at the school gate that morning, I saw a very strange coin on the road and like any other 14 years old would have done, I picked it up.

-My day was going fine, but when I reached home in the evening, he was shouting at my mother.
-To my surprise, he was looking for the same coin that I had found at the school gate.

-He got very angry and moved towards her.
-To protect her, I came in between.
-I showed him the coin, but didn’t give.
-The anger inside him burst into a fury.
-Then something happened that had never happened before.
-He hit me.

-The blow was so severe that I couldn’t move.
-I sat on the floor, crying, failing to understand – how a father can be so brutal that he didn’t bother to drew the blood out of his own blood and that too for a coin.
-That moment, I wanted to break his nose again.

-The night got dark and he came to my room.
-And in a low voice said, “Son, the wealth that you see, I haven’t got in a platter.
-I have ploughed it with my sweat.
-The only thing that your grandfather gave me was this coin.
-He believed that this coin is magical.
-And it is.
-This coin brought me luck that changed my life.
-But when I lost the coin, I got scared that the luck will vanish and my ugly past will return.
-I got scared that my happiness will crumble and sink into sorrow.”
+Since that moment, I wasn’t just his son.
+I was a constant reminder of his pain.

+---

+That morning, after he dropped me at the school gate, something strange happened.
+I was walking toward my class when I noticed an unusual coin lying on the ground.
+It was old, rusted, and yet... strangely captivating.
+Like any curious 14-year-old, I picked it up and slipped it into my pocket.
+I had no idea that the coin would change everything.

+When I returned home that evening, I was greeted by chaos.

+My father’s angry voice echoed through the house.
+He was shouting at my mother, his eyes filled with an unusual desperation.

+“Where is it?!” he screamed.

+I froze.
+My heart pounded as I watched him search frantically.

+I pulled the coin from my pocket, my fingers trembling.
+“Is... this what you’re looking for?”
+I asked softly.

+His eyes widened, and for a brief second, I saw something I had never seen before — fear.
+But it was gone in an instant, replaced by fury.

+“Give it to me!” he roared.

+I shook my head.
+“No.”

+And that’s when everything went dark.

+The blow came faster than I could register.
+His hand landed across my face, sending me crashing to the floor.
+Pain seared through my body, but the real pain was deeper — in my heart.
+I sat there, broken, tears streaming down my face.

+How could a father be so brutal?
+How could he draw blood from his own blood... for a coin?

+In that moment, I wanted nothing more than to hurt him back.
+To break his nose — again.

+---

+That night, I lay on my bed, staring at the ceiling, trying to blink away the tears.
+I didn’t want to see him ever again.
+But then... he came.

+His footsteps were slow, hesitant.
+He stood at the door, silent for a while, before finally speaking.

+“Son,” his voice was barely above a whisper.

+I didn’t respond.

+He walked closer and sat beside me, his posture slumped, defeated.
+For the first time, I saw something in his eyes that I had never seen before — vulnerability.

+“The wealth you see...
+I didn’t get it easily,” he began.
+“I ploughed through life with sweat and tears.
+And this coin... it was all I had when I started.
+Your grandfather gave it to me, saying it was magical.
+And maybe it was.
+It brought me luck.
+It changed my life.”

+His voice cracked, and he paused, taking a shaky breath.

+“But when I lost it...
+I was scared,” he admitted, his gaze falling to the floor.
+“I was scared that my happiness would crumble.
+That... the life I built would fall apart.
+I was afraid...”

+He turned to me, his eyes filled with a sadness I couldn’t comprehend.

-He paused for a moment, put the coin on my palm, and with an unprecedented confidence in his voice said, “But I’m not scared anymore.
-Sometimes the things we think make us happy are not the real cause of our happiness.
-Today, I have realised that my happiness is not because of this coin, but it’s because of you.
-What will I do with this money if I’m not happy.
-What will I do with my life if I don’t have you.”
+He placed the coin in my hand and said, “What will I do with this money if I’m not happy?
+And will I be happy... if I lose you?”

-I collapsed in my bed, sobbing, thinking, that I was so wrong.
-Love is a feeling that has no language and every person has his own way of reflection.
-For the first time, I felt love.
+My eyes widened, and my breath caught in my throat.

+I collapsed into his arms, my sobs echoing in the silence of the night.
+I felt the warmth I had longed for all my life.
+And for the first time...
+I felt ❤️.

-And through tears, learnt a lesson that **no matter how hard it rains, for days or even for months, but one day the rain stops and the sun rises**.
-And once the sun is out, you are not even sure whether the rain is really over.
-But one thing is sure, sooner or later the rain will stop and the sun will rise again.
+And that night, I learned a lesson that stayed with me forever:

+**“No matter how hard it rains, for days or even for months... one day, the rain will stop.
+And when the sun rises, it may feel uncertain at first.
+But sooner or later... it always shines.”**

+---

+As I sat beside him in that hospital room years later, watching the beeping monitor, I realized that love doesn’t always come with words.
+It’s in the actions.
+In the silent sacrifices.
+In the unspoken fears.